Corona virus COVID-19: work at the port will continue

 Measures Port of Amsterdam

-Until further notice, we (security region Amsterdam-Amstelland) have closed the port to all sea cruise ships.
-Starting June 20th, river cruise ships are welcomed step by step.
+Please note that additional measures apply for cruise ships in Amsterdam during COVID-19.
 Are you looking for up-to-date insight into the accessibility of ports for river cruise ships?
 Then please use the PORT SEE app.

 Our events cancelled